NerdPirate/BrainteaserPasscode/README.md

 # Overview #
+Just a simple brainteaser from a work social event.
+This project is a solver written in x86_64 assembly, [mostly] for fun.

 ## Problem Statement ##
 The security door passcode is a seven digit number whose digits total 35.
 The fourth digit is three more than the first digit, the fifth digit is four more than the second digit, the sixth digit is one less than the fourth digit, the last digit is one less than twice the second digit, and the sum of the first and third digits is one more than the fourth digits.
 However, the passcode has no repeated digits.
 Digits must be > 0 and < 10.
 What is the passcode?

 ## General Approach ##
+This is obviously trivial for a human with some basic knowledge of algebra.
+It's not an interesting problem for a human to solve, but it is a mildly interesting problem to try to get a computer to solve.<br>

+Rather than deriving the solution from the constraints, the approach is more brute force; trying combinations one by one and rejecting ones that don't fit.<br>

 Using 9 variables, we permute through all possible combinations (9! possibilities) and check the first 7 variables against the passcode constraints.
 With 7 unique digits in the passcode, there are 9! - 2! combinations.

 ## Implementation ##
 - Using Heap's algorithm for producing all permutations.
 - Specifically, we are using 9 bytes of a 128-bit x86_64 SIMD register.
 - Only 7 bytes (indices 0-6) are checked against constraints.
+- I cheated a little bit by starting off with a sequence where every digit was already unique and between 1-9.
+  - The code should work with any ordering of the digits in the starting sequence.
-- Requires 36,381 permutations when starting from 123456789 to find the answer
+- Requires 36,381 permutations when starting from 123456789 to find the answer.

 ## Building ##
-- Build Requirements
+Build Requirements
-  - An x86_64 CPU that supports at least SSE3 (anything post-2005 will likely work)
+- An **x86_64** CPU that supports at least SSE3 (anything post-2005 will likely work).
+I've tested on both Intel and AMD CPUs.
+- **GNU Make**&mdash;Just run 'make' to assemble, link, and run the binary.
-  - 'nasm' assembler--I don't think I use anything nasm-specific so any other x86_64 assembler on a Unix-like system would probably work.
+- **NASM** (Netwide Assembler)&mdash;I don't think I use anything nasm-specific, so any other x86_64 assembler on a Unix-like system would probably work.
 Just make sure it supports Intel syntax.
-  - 'sed'--The GNU version, not POSIX.
-The Makefile will use sed to fill in the syscall numbers for exiting and printing for either Linux or MacOS
+- **GNU sed**&mdash;The Makefile will use sed to fill in the syscall numbers for exiting and printing for either Linux or macOS.
-  - A Unix-like system--I've only tested on Linux.
-I hope the stuff I added for MacOS will work but I don't know for sure.
+- A **Unix-like** system&mdash;I've tested it on Linux and macOS 10.15.

 ## Notes ##
 ### Assembly Syntax ###